 The At-Fault Driver Doesn’t Have Any Insurance, or the Policy Limit Is Substantially Lower Than Your Claim’s Value

-More than 12 percent of Georgia drivers are uninsured, and many of those who are insured only have the minimum required liability policies—$25,000 in bodily injury liability per person and $25,000 in property damage liability.
+More than 12 percent of Georgia drivers are uninsured , and many of those who are insured only have the minimum required liability policies—$25,000 in bodily injury liability per person and $25,000 in property damage liability.
 If you suffer severe injuries in an accident, your medical bills alone could be far more than $25,000.

 • Sue the other driver directly.
 If we have significant evidence they are at fault, we can probably win a judgment in court.
 The problem is that they may not be able to pay it.
-If the other driver has no assets we can seize, we will likely advise against this course of action because it isn’t in the client’s best interests.
+If the other driver has no assets we can seize, we will likely advise against this course of action because it may not serve the client’s interests effectively.If you have uninsured/underinsured motorist protection (UM/UI) on your car insurance, this is often the most straightforward and effective solution.

 • Sue a third party.
 As discussed above, sometimes a defective product or negligent business owner has contributed to the collision somehow, but this is only an option in a small percentage of cases.

 • Seek damages from your own insurance policy.
-If you have uninsured/underinsured motorist protection (UM/UI) on your car insurance, this is likely the best, easiest solution.
+If you have uninsured/underinsured motorist protection (UM/UI) on your car insurance, this is likely the most straightforward, easiest solution.
 Your car insurance company will pay for your damages up to the limit of your own policy.
 They may try to recoup their expenses from the other driver in a process called subrogation, but whether or not they recover any money from the at-fault driver, they still have to pay your claim.

 Unfortunately, if you do not have UM/UI and the other options are unsuitable for your situation, you may be unable to recover anything.
 This is why we always recommend buying as much UM/UI insurance as possible.